Skip to main content

 Doctors and nurses abandoned their ethical obligations to murder for the Nazi ideology

-Headnurse Irmgard Huber from Hadamar was among many others who abandoned their ethical obligations and murdered for the Nazi ideology.
+Medical staff like headnurse Irmgard Huber from Hadamar was among many other personnel who abandoned their ethical obligations and murdered for the Nazi ideology.

 Euthanasia Centers: